amitibo/experiment/_sources/usage.rst.txt

 -----------------------

 visdom_ is a tool for live visualizations. ``experiment.VisdomExperiment`` simplifies the use of `visdom` together with the `experiment` package.
-When run, the scripts automatically connects to a `visdom` server (the ``VISDOM_SERVER_URL``, ``VISDOM_USERNAME``, and ``VISDOM_PASSWORD`` environment variables can be used to config the connection).
+When run, the script automatically connects to a `visdom` server (the ``VISDOM_SERVER_URL``, ``VISDOM_USERNAME``, and ``VISDOM_PASSWORD`` environment variables can be used to config the connection).
 A unique `visdom` ``environemnt`` is created per run (the name of the ``environment`` is set similarly to the results folder).
 The script parameters and logs are automatically saved as ``text`` windows.
 A separate window is created for monitoring GPU use.
 The `experiment` package also includes ``experiment.visdom.Line`` and ``experiment.visdom.Window`` to help in using `visdom`.
-It it also possible to use both `mlflow` and `visdom`.
+It is also possible to use both `mlflow` and `visdom`.
 See ``examples/demo_mlflow_experiment.py`` for a demonstration of using `visdom` and `mlflow` with `experiment`.

 .. image:: images/visdom_logs.JPG